Hamilton Group

-The Hamilton Group is a Devonian-age geological group in the Appalachian region of the United States.
-It is present in New York, Pennsylvania, Maryland, Ohio, West Virginia, northwestern Virginia and Ontario, Canada.
-It is mainly composed of marine shale with some sandstone.
+The Hamilton Group is a Devonian-age geological group which is located in the Appalachian region of the United States.
+It is present in New York, Pennsylvania, Maryland, Ohio, West Virginia, northwestern Virginia and Ontario, Canada, and is mainly composed of marine shale with some sandstone.

 There are two main formations encompassed by the group: the Mahantango Formation and the Marcellus Shale.
 In southwestern Virginia, where the two sub-units are not easily distinguishable, the Hamilton Group is broadly equivalent to the Millboro Shale or Millboro Formation.

 The group is named for the village of Hamilton, New York.
 These rocks are the oldest strata of the Devonian gas shale sequence.

 Stratigraphic Setting

-The Hamilton Group consists of the Mahantango Formation, a gray, dark gray, brown, and olive laminated shale; siltstone; and very fine-grained sandstone or claystone containing marine fossils.
+In western Pennsylvania, Ohio and West Virginia the Hamilton Group consists of the Mahantango Formation, a gray, dark gray, brown, and olive laminated shale; siltstone; and very fine-grained sandstone or claystone containing marine fossils.
 The uppermost clay layers of the Mahantango Formation are particularly rich in fossils.
+In New York, central and eastern Pennsylvania the upper sections contain several thick grey shale formations, occasionally marked with limestone stringer.
 It overlies the Marcellus Shale, a fissile gray-black to black, thinly laminated, pyritic, carbonaceous thin shale with sparse marine fauna and siderite concretions.
 The total thickness of the Hamilton Group in Pennsylvania runs about 970 feet.
 In New York State, it thickens from 250 feet near Lake Erie to over 2,500 feet in Ulster and Greene counties.
-Depths ranging from outcrops to 8,000 feet below the surface of Sullivan County, in the southeastern part of the state.
+Depths ranging from outcrops to 8,000 feet below the surface of Sullivan County, in the southeastern part of New York state.

-In the interior lowlands of New York, the Hamilton Group contains the Marcellus, Skaneateles, Ludlowville, and Moscow Formations, in ascending order, with the Tully Limestone above.
+In the interior lowlands of New York and north eastern and north central Pennsylvania, the Hamilton Group contains the Marcellus, Skaneateles, Ludlowville, and Moscow Formations, in ascending order, with the Tully Limestone above.

 These units are divided by the Stafford, Centerfield, and Tichenor limestones.

 In Ontario, Canada, the Hamilton Group formations are, in ascending order, Bell, Rockport Quarry, Arkona, Hungry Hollow, Widder, and Ipperwash; the Kettle Point Formation of the late Devonian lies unconformably above.

-The Mahantango Formation includes these members in descending order: Tully argillaceous limestone, Sherman Ridge, Montebello sandstone, Fisher Ridge, Dalmatia, and Turkey Ridge.
+The Mahantango Formation includes these members in descending order: Sherman Ridge, Montebello sandstone, Fisher Ridge, Dalmatia, and Turkey Ridge.
 In south-central Pennsylvania, it includes Clearville, Frame, Chaneysville, and Gander Run Members.
 Its thickness in Maryland ranges from 600 feet in the west, increasing to 1,200 feet in the east, and approximately 1000 feet thick in central Pennsylvania.

-The Marcellus Formation contains a local limestone Purcell Member and Tioga Bentonites at the base in eastern Pennsylvania.
-Its thickness in Maryland ranges from 250 feet in east, increasing to 500 feet in the west, but is only about 70 feet thick in central Pennsylvania.
+The Marcellus Formation contains a local limestones Purcell Member and Cherry Valley as well as Tioga Bentonites at the base in central and eastern Pennsylvania.
+Its thickness in Maryland ranges from 250 feet in east, increasing to 500 feet in the west.

 The Hamilton Group, Tioga Bentonites, and Needmore Shale were formerly called the Romney Formation.